amanoxsolutions/mlops-realtime-data-ingestion/README.md

 for too long which has an impact on the AWS billing.
 ## Architecture
 ### The Full Architecture
+> [!NOTE]
+> Although they still appear in the architecture diagrams, since the deprecation of AWS CodeCommit,
+> the MLOps pipeline model build/deploy/monitor repositories have been replaced by GitHub repositories

 ![](./doc/images/full-architecture.jpg)
 ### Near Real Time Data Ingestion Architecture
 At a high level, the data are ingested as follow: